 Week 1 (Sept 6): Introduction: Defining the apocalyptic world view and assessing its employment by subject peoples

-- Readings analyzed in class: Judean apocalypticism via Paul – 1 Thessalonians (link); Combat myth – Mesopotamian myth of the god Zu (link)
+- Readings analyzed in class: Judean apocalypticism via Paul – 1 Thessalonians (link); Combat myth – Mesopotamian myth of the god Zu (link); Loomba on postcolonialism (link)

 Week 2 (Sept 13): Building blocks of apocalypticism: Mesopotamian combat myths, Zoroastrian dualism, Israelite prophecy